jsr6720/jsr6720.github.io/_posts/2019-02-05-21-lessons-for-the-21st-century.md

 ## My Review 4/5

 Depressing book.
-Life is just a swirl of Neurons firing and everything is a story refuted by science. <br/><br/>Not a list of skills but a collection of  thoughts of the future and how knowing thyself is the best protection against the algorithms.
+Life is just a swirl of Neurons firing and everything is a story refuted by science.

+Not a list of skills but a collection of  thoughts of the future and how knowing thyself is the best protection against the algorithms.

 ### Date Read
 2019/02/05